 Every buyable commodity and experience is branded – music, art, entertainment, countries, travel destinations, shoes, politics, clothes, celebrities, food.
 They are all “positioned” and marketed to stand out above the din of everyday transactional life.

 As the noise gets louder our attention span gets shorter.
 The internet and the splintering of traditional media have fragmented the market in micro-communities and interest groups.
 The market is no longer “mass.”
-The dialogue is one-to-one in which “brand” has become the lingua franca of management consultancies, advertising and marketing agencies, and PR companies in the pursuit of preeminence and client budgets.
+The dialogue is one-to-one in which “brand” has become the lingua franca of management consultancies, advertising and marketing agencies, and PR companies – all in the pursuit of client relationship preeminence and access to budgets.